PWA Elements | Capacitor Documentation

 Camera.getPhoto() will load a responsive photo-taking experience when running on the web:

 This UI is implemented using web components.
-Due the elements being encapsulated by the Shadow DOM, these components should not conflict with your own UI.
+Due to the magic of Shadow DOM, these components should not conflict with your own UI.

 Installation